robertdodd/bevy_garden/README.md

 # Bevy Garden

-An simple `bevy` game where you plant trees in a garden, featuring a simple editor interface and showcasing common patterns/state-management.
+An simple `bevy` game where you plant trees in a garden, featuring a simple editor interface, common patterns regarding state-management and multiple examples for interacting with bevy scenes.

 ---